 In 1992 Fireproof Children Company began working with BIC Corporation and other child development specialists to create the award-winning play safe! be safe! ® classroom kit.
-Since1994, more than 80,000 play safe! be safe! kits have been distributed to classrooms, libraries, fire departments and hospitals around the world.
+Since 1994, more than 100,000 play safe! be safe! kits have been distributed to classrooms, libraries, fire departments and hospitals around the world.
 BIC also selected Fireproof Children to present play safe! be safe! training workshops.
-The company have presented workshops in all 50 states and Puerto Rico, and in all Canadian provinces.
+The company has presented more than 150 workshops in all 50 states and Puerto Rico, and in all Canadian provinces.

 Fireproof Children received a grant from the National Association of State Fire Marshals (NASFM) to review home factors contributing to juvenile firesetting and make recommendations to NASFM and the Office of Juvenile Justice and Delinquency Program of the U.S. Department of Justice.
 Fireproof Children was later selected by NASFM to provide a series of juvenile firesetting prevention and intervention workshops based on these findings, to help communities across the country address juvenile firesetting through better understanding of the problem and better coordination of existing services.
 We have provided these Community Coalition Building for Juvenile Firesetting Intervention workshops in more than 30 states.